 Be interesting: Many people think that just because they put themselves out there on video that engagement and shares will happen like magic.
 The only problem is that now people expect to see video produced by your company, so the bar is higher.

 Set an expectation with the title and video thumbprint and then make sure you fulfil it.
 If your video is slow, monotone or comes off as relatively boring, this leads to viewer abandonment.
-Once you lose viewers, it’s hard to get them back.
+Once you lose viewers, it’s hard to get them back because you’re branding your videos as monotonous.
 So, practice being interesting and work on your post-production skills to bring it all home.

 View analytics: Review the analytics available to you on the various platforms.
 For example, audience engagement graphs can let you know where you consistently lose viewership.
 By studying these points in time, perhaps you can conclude what is driving that and experiment with ways to fix it.